vikohub/tn-scale/README.md

 # tn-scale

-Random stuff related to TrueNAS Scale (and perhaps TN CORE too, in the future)
+## Random stuff related to TrueNAS Scale (and perhaps TN CORE too, in the future)

-# Initial draft config steps for enabling Truecharts Frigate chart on a TrueNAS Scale Cobia system -> see wiki: https://github.com/vikohub/tn-scale/wiki/Frigate
+### Initial draft config steps for enabling Truecharts Frigate chart on a TrueNAS Scale Cobia system -> see wiki: https://github.com/vikohub/tn-scale/wiki/Frigate

+### Some other topic